Around Iceland Autumn Photo Workshop

 DAY 3 – South Coast, Seascapes &Waterfalls

-We start early from our hotel in Reykjavik and start our tour by travelling down to the south coast and overnight in Vik area, we’ll photograph seascapes and few of the majestic waterfalls on the south coast.
+We continue our tour by travelling down to the south coast and spend the night in Vik area, we’ll photograph seascapes and few of the majestic waterfalls on the south coast.
 We’ll take a walk right behind Seljalandsfoss waterfall (hope you brought along a weather-sealed camera body!), and photograph Skógafoss.
 Next, we’ll spend our evening around the small town of Vík in Mýrdal, and photograph the Dyrhólaey sea arches, and sea stacks.

 DAY 4 – Vík, Black Beach & Vatnajökull National Park